May News and Events We have some exciting events planned...Read More

 The Sir John Soane Museum is the London house of the architect Sir John Soane, a great friend of Turner.
 Soane’s influence on Turner’s design for Sandycombe can clearly be seen here.
 Soane’s large collection includes Turner’s Admiral van Tromp’s barge at the mouth of the Texel, 1645. www.soane.org

-We are delighted that following a three-year closure that Sir John Soane’s beautiful suburban retreat is once again open to the public following £12m restoration project.
+Pitzhanger Manor Sir John Soane’s country house at Ealing, often visited by Turner.
+Pitzhanger has recently undergone extensive conservation.
 Soane bought the house in 1800 and immediately set about constructing a building to house his art and antiquities collection.
 His friend and fellow Professor at the Royal Academy, J.M.W.
 Turner, was a frequent guest and both would regularly go fishing and entertain each other and their close circle of friends at their houses.
-Soane sold Pitzhanger in 1810 and moved his collection (including William Hogarth’s A Rake’s Progress series) back to his town residence in Holborn.
+To visit Pitzhanger from Turner’s House, walk, bus or take a train to Richmond station and then take the 65 bus to Pitzhanger Manor.